Tai Lam Centre for Women

-Tai Lam Centre for Women is a maximum security women's prison in Tuen Mun, New Territories, Hong Kong.
+Tai Lam Centre for Women is a maximum security women's prison in Tuen Mun, Hong Kong.
 It is operated by Hong Kong Correctional Services and currently has a capacity of 391 prisoners.
 It was established in 1969.

-As of 1992 illegal immigrants from Mainland China were placed in Tai Lam, and the prison was overcrowded by about 60%.
+As of 1992 illegal immigrants from China were placed in Tai Lam, and the prison was overcrowded by about 60%.
 At one time the prison held 817 prisoners even though its facilities were officially for 278 prisoners.

 As of 1997 only two male prison guards had contact with the female prisoners: the technical instructor and superintendent.